ncsa/lab-dragon/dragon-core/test/pytest/test_list.md

 # Extra tests on behaviours:

 - [ ] Test that when creating a new entity, the API checks that the type requested can be a child of the parent entity.
+- [ ] Test that you cannot have multiple libraries with the same name.
+Entities can have the same name but not libraries.